 Duba Plains Camp: Our full report

-There will be times, however, when the buffalo herds move away to inaccessible areas – sometimes for weeks at a time.
-Even when the buffalo are around, sightings of interactions between the two certainly cannot be guaranteed.
+There are also times when the buffalo herds move away to inaccessible areas – sometimes for weeks at a time.
+Even when the buffalo are around, sightings of interactions between the two certainly cannot be guaranteed and even less so now that the pride has split.
 We have visited Duba Plains many times and on a couple of occasions we didn't see any lion or buffalo interaction at all.
 Fortunately, however, the area has much more to offer.
 We have enjoyed extended sightings of a breeding herd of elephants, surprisingly large herds of red lechwe and good numbers of tsessebe.
 On one visit we even saw a large African python swimming at pace through the water.
 Oh, and let's not forget the warthogs who lived another day when they outwitted the adolescent lions of the Tsaro pride; that was a fascinating morning!

-Birdwatching at Duba is also pretty good, with many egrets, herons and cormorants to be seen, along with bee-eaters, kingfishers and eagles.
-On our last visit in March 2013 we were also lucky enough to see a couple of rarer species – the pink- or rosy-throated longclaw and Stanley's bustard.
+Birdwatching at Duba is excellent, with many egrets, herons and cormorants to be seen, along with bee-eaters, kingfishers and eagles.
+On one visit during the month of March we were also lucky enough to see a couple of rarer species – the pink- or rosy-throated longclaw and Stanley's bustard.

 Activities at Duba Plains centre around day and night safari drives.
 They also offer boat cruises, depending on water levels.
 Note that at some times of the year (usually May–September), the water levels can be very high and require a short boat transfer from camp to the game-drive vehicles.
 This in turn can limit the possibility of night game drives, and the higher water levels can also increase the chances of getting stuck in some areas of the reserve.
 That said, the vehicles at Duba Plains are closer to monster-trucks than they are Land Cruisers and we understand the likelihood of getting stuck in these is now quite low (but certainly not impossible)!